bmeurant/technical-docs/software-architecture/architectural-patterns/backends-for-frontend.md

 -   **Team Autonomy**: Frontend teams can own and iterate on their own BFF, allowing them to move faster without being blocked by a central backend team.
 -   **Technology Independence**: A BFF for a mobile app could be written in a stack optimized for low latency, while a BFF for a web app could use a different stack.
--   **Granular Scalability**: Each BFF can be scaled independently based on the specific load of its corresponding frontend, allowing for more efficient resource utilization compared to scaling a monolithic backend.
-The underlying microservices also retain their independent scalability.
+-   **Granular [[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]**: Each BFF can be scaled independently based on the specific load of its corresponding frontend, allowing for more efficient resource utilization compared to scaling a monolithic backend.
+The underlying microservices also retain their independent [[software-architecture/system-design-fundamentals/index#Scalability|scalability]].

 ### Trade-offs